zefhemel/matterless/README.md

 # Matterless: putting serverless on your server
-[Serverless](https://en.wikipedia.org/wiki/Serverless_computing) is a generally agreed poorly named concept (but it's too late now) that enables you to build applications that automatically scale with demand.
-And your wallet.
+[Serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) enables you to build applications that automatically scale with demand, and your wallet.
 Within seconds, serverless application can scale from handling 0 requests per day to thousands of requests per second.
 This is the power of the cloud at its best.

 But, **what if** all you want is check open pull requests on your Github repo at 9am every morning, and send a reminder message on your team’s chat channel?